craftit/DogBotSoftware/ROS/README.md

 # Dogbot ROS Components

 DogBot is integrated with ROS for ease of integration with your own systems.
-Refer to the main [Dogbot repo] instructions for initial setup.
+Refer to the main repo instructions for initial setup.

 # Operation

 ## Initial Operation and Controllers

-Interaction with the hardware requires the firmware components found in the [Firmware] repo, and the motors reqiure 'homing' via the firmware UI.
+Interaction with the hardware requires the firmware components found in the [API](./API) section of in the repo, and the motors reqiure 'homing' via the firmware UI.
 Once this is done, basic components can be run up using:

 ```bat
 cd Software/ROS